KnowEnG/DRaWR/README.md

     nfolds = 10)
 ```

-The default behavior of DRaWR is not to print out the converged probability distributions for the RWRs of each stage.
-However, these values are necessary if one want to return the top ranked genes, or the most related property nodes.
-To override the default behavior and produce the [prediction file](#prediction-file), you need to specify the 'writepreds' options.
+The default behavior of DRaWR is to not print out the converged probability distributions for the RWRs of each stage.
+However, these values are necessary if one wants to return the top ranked genes, or the most related property nodes.
+To override the default behavior and produce the [prediction file](#prediction-file), you need to specify the 'writepreds' option:

 ```
 DRaWR(possetfile = "setlists/dmel_possets12.list.txt",